The Double Hoo Research Grant

 UVA Graduate students are seeking undergraduate students to collaborate on a Double Hoo research proposals.

 The Double Hoo Research Grant supports pairs of undergraduate and graduate scholars seeking to pursue research together.
 The program is intended to encourage collaborative interaction between the undergraduate and graduate communities throughout the University.
-Awards of up to $5,000 are granted to undergraduate/graduate pairs to be shared between the two at their discretion and used within one year.
+These collaborations provide opportunities for more advanced research for undergraduates and valuable mentoring experiences for the graduate student.
+Awards of up to $6,000 are granted to undergraduate/graduate pairs to be shared between the two at their discretion and used within one year.
 Faculty advisors receive $500 in research support.
 Grant recipients make a progress report and a final report to the Center for Undergraduate Excellence, and they present their research at a spring gathering.
+Beginning in Spring 2016, the program will offer a renewal process for pairs that plan to continue their work.

 The Double Hoo program was originally created at the urging of the student-run Undergraduate Research Network and first offered in Spring 2004.
 In 2008, a generous grant from the Jefferson Trust allowed the Center for Undergraduate Excellence to reinstate the program after a two-year hiatus.